The Effect of Omitted Variables on the Sign of Regression Coefficients: Introduction

 The analysis of causality often relies on untestable assumptions, like the absence of unobserved omitted variables that could bias one's findings.
 A large literature in statistics and econometrics now provides many tools that allow researchers to perform sensitivity analyses to assess the importance of these assumptions.
 Many of these methods use \emph{breakdown points} as quantitative measures of the robustness of one's conclusions to departures from the baseline identifying assumptions.
 These points tell us how much we can depart from our identifying assumptions before our empirical conclusions break down in some way.

 In this paper, we distinguish between two specific kinds of breakdown points.
 The first is the \emph{explain away} breakdown point.
 It answers the question \begin{itemize} \item[] What is the smallest value of the sensitivity parameter required for the data to be consistent with a zero causal effect? \end{itemize} The second is the \emph{sign change} breakdown point.
-It answers the question \begin{itemize} \item[] What is the smallest value of the sensitivity parameter required for the data to be consistent with a causal effect that has a different sign from the causal effect we found in the baseline model? \end{itemize} In section \ref{sec:generalTheory} we show that these two breakdown points are in general not equivalent.
-In particular, we show that the sign change breakdown point can be \emph{smaller} than the explain away breakdown point.
-Hence it can be easier to reverse the sign of your results than to drive them to zero.
+It answers the question \begin{itemize} \item[] What is the smallest value of the sensitivity parameter required for the data to be consistent with a causal effect that has a different sign from the causal effect we found in the baseline model? \end{itemize} These two breakdown points are often equal, but are not generally equivalent.
+In particular, the sign change breakdown point can be \emph{smaller} than the explain away breakdown point.
+Hence it can be easier to reverse the sign of one's results than to drive them to zero.
 This can occur when the omitted variable bias is discontinuous in the sensitivity parameter, allowing the value of the bias adjusted estimand to jump across the horizontal axis at zero as the sensitivity parameter varies.
-This behavior is illustrated in figure \ref{fig:intro}, which we discuss more below.
+This behavior is illustrated in Figure \ref{fig:intro}, which we discuss more below.
 Such discontinuities can arise in regression analysis because the sensitivity parameters often involve covariance and variance terms, which lead to nonlinear restrictions on the value of the bias.